mlaradji/worker/DESIGN.md

 # Executes the command `sh -c "/bin/bash"` in a new job.
 This prints the new job id.
 worker-cli start -- sh -c "/bin/bash" # output: 5a2e

 # Stop the job with id 5a2e.
-This blocks until the job is no longer running, and outputs either an error or the job's current status.
+This blocks until the job is no longer running.
-worker-cli stop 5a2e # output: stopped
+worker-cli stop 5a2e # no output if successful

 # Stream STDOUT logs for 5a2e.
 This is blocking if job is still running.
 worker-cli logs stdout 5a2e --follow